-Dentists can now file your claim electronically with Cook Associates.
+Dentists May file Claims Electronically with Cook Associates.

-Members and Retirees let your dentist know that they can file your claim electronically with Cook Associates.
+Members and Retirees let your dentist know that they may file your claim electronically with Cook Associates.
 By filing electronically your claim will be processed faster.
 The average turnaround time for a claim filed electronically is about a week.
-All the dentist has to do is register with Cook Associates by calling their office at 212-505-5050 please ask for Edward.
-This new procedure is available to all dentists whether they are a Participating Provider or not.
+The dentist must register with Cook Associates by calling their office at 212-505-5050 please ask for Edward.
+This procedure is available to all dentists whether they are a Participating Provider or not.

 There are three separate and distinct accounts under the supervision of the Union's Treasurer.
 The first and main account is where your bi-weekly dues are deposited.
 This account covers all general operation expenses such as legal expenses, lobbying expenses, officer and delegate stipends and political expenses to name a few.
 The second account is the Dinner Dance account.
 This account is funded entirely by the sale of dinner dance tickets and journal ads taken by various law firms.
 The monies from this account are used to fund ten annual $1,000 scholarships and to pay for any expenses relating to the dinner dance.
 The third account was set up for the annual Court Clerk Golf Outing.
 Again, these monies are generated from outing sponsorships and golf reservation sales and are used exclusively for the Golf Outing.
 At no time have these accounts ever been co-mingled.

 Security Benefits Update